Let’s simplify art for kids. Unlock your membership library today!🔑

 Here are 5 low mess creative activities for toddlers.
 Try these fun toddler ideas for engaging young children through art and play.

-For those of you who know me, or have been following me for some time now on social media, you know I can embrace a good mess.
+For those of you who know me or have been following me for some time now on social media, you know I love a good mess.

 I like to foster opportunities for children to get messy and explore.

 But, hey, that doesn’t mean I’ve always been comfortable around a messy situation with my children or in my classes.
-Let’s say my love for “messy play” was more of an acquired taste, kind of like sushi.
-What I mean is I was not born being a messy play ambassador!
+My love for messy play is more of an acquired taste.

 And as a matter of fact, there are still times in which I just don’t feel like it, and on those days, I choose to set out other art invitations for kids to create and play with that are a bit more contained.